Church of the Holy Sacrifice (UP Diliman): History

-On December 21, 1955, the Archbishop of the Roman Catholic Archdiocese of Manila officiated at the first Mass in the newly constructed chapel and on December 24, 1955, Fr.
+On December 21, 1955, Rufino Santos, Archbishop of Manila, officiated at the first Mass in the newly constructed church and on December 24, 1955, Fr.
 Delaney celebrated Mass and delivered his last homily entitled “The Reality of Christmas”.
 A transcript of his this last homily is published in "The Chapel Chismis", a collection of Fr.
 Delaney's letters to the UP community.

-On May 30, 1977, the chaplaincy was elevated to a university parish by Cardinal Jaime Sin.
+On May 30, 1977, the chaplaincy was elevated to a parish by Cardinal Jaime Sin.
 Msgr.
 Manny Gabriel became its first parish priest.
-To date, eight parish priests have served the parish, two of them were later ordained bishops, namely, Bishop Mylo Vergara of the Roman Catholic Diocese of Pasig and Archbishop Ramon Arguelles of the Roman Catholic Archdiocese of Lipa.
+To date, eleven parish priests have served the parish; two of them were later ordained bishops: Bishop Mylo Hubert Vergara of the Diocese of Pasig and Archbishop Ramon Arguelles of the Archdiocese of Lipa.

-Architecture and Interior
+Architecture and interior

-Initially, Leandro Locsin designed the church for the Ossorio family, who were planning to build a chapel in Negros.
-Unfortunately, the plans for the chapel were scrapped when Frederic Ossorio, the head of the family, left for the United States.
-However, in 1955, Father Delaney commissioned Locsin to design a chapel that was open and could easily accommodate 1,000 people.
-The Church of Holy Sacrifice became the first circular chapel with the altar in its center in the country, and the first to have a thin shell concrete dome.
+Initially, Leandro Locsin designed the church for the Ossorio family, who were planning to build a church in Negros.
+Unfortunately, the plans for the church were scrapped when Frederic Ossorio, the head of the family, left for the United States.
+However, in 1955, Father Delaney commissioned Locsin to design a Church that was open and could easily accommodate 1,000 people.
+The Church of Holy Sacrifice became the first circular church with the altar in its center in the country, and the first to have a thin shell concrete dome.
 This was his first major architectural commission.

-Locsin chose the round plan as the most suited for giving the congregation a sense of participation in the mass.
+Locsin chose the round plan as the most suited for giving the congregation a sense of participation in the Mass.
 The center of the plan is the altar, which is elevated from the floor by three steps.
 The separation of the choir and congregation was dissolved through this design.
 The ceiling of the concrete dome church was left bare and a dramatic use of colored lights mark the changing seasons of worship.

 The dome of the church is supported by thirty two columns located along its rim.
 These columns terminate a third of the way up where they support the ledge-like ring beam.
-This ring beam, in turn, supports the 3-inch thick concrete shell of the dome that spans 29.26 m.
+This ring beam, in turn, supports the three-inch thick concrete shell of the dome that spans 29.26 m.
 The unique design of the dome allows in natural lighting and ventilation.
 In the middle of the dome is a circular skylight, which supports the triangular bell tower.
 The bell tower, then extends to the interior, supporting the crucifix.
 The arrangement of the interior of the church is concentric, with the altar in the middle.